 The preceding paragraph also applies to student conduct while on school buses.
 Students shall be instructed in safe riding practices.
 The driver of a school bus shall not operate the school bus until every passenger is seated.
 Disciplinary measures for problems related to bus behavior shall include suspension or expulsion from school, or suspending or terminating the student's bus transportation privileges.
-Transporting students to and from school who have lost their bus transportation privileges shall become the responsibility of the student's parent or legal guardian.
+Transporting students to and from school who have lost their bus transportation privileges shall become the responsibility of the student's parent or legal guardian Please see the Bus Rules Contract that will be sent home with this handbook.
+Read through this with your child.
+Sign and return this form with your child to school.